-Professor Meineck has published widely in the field of ancient performance, his most recent works include Theatrocracy: Greek Drama, Cognition and the Imperative for Theatre (Routledge 2017), Combat Trauma and the Ancient Greeks (edited with David Konstan, Palgrave 2014) and a new translation of Sophocles’ Philoctetes (Hackett 2014).
+Professor Meineck has published widely in the field of ancient performance, his most recent works include a new translation of Aristophanes' Frogs (Hackett 2021), The Routledge Handbook of Classics and Cognitive Theory (Routledge 2020), and Theatrocracy: Greek Drama, Cognition and the Imperative for Theatre (Routledge 2017).
 He has published numerous translations of Greek plays and had several of his translations and adaptations produced on the professional stage.
 His translation of Aeschylus' Oresteia was awarded the 2001/2 Louis Galantiere Award by the American Translators Association.
 He is also Honorary Professor of Classics at the University of Nottingham and has held fellowships at Princeton University, the Harvard Center for Hellenic Studies, the University of California San Diego and the Onassis Foundation.

 Among the awards he has received, are the 2009 NYU Golden Dozen Teaching Award, a 2009 Humanities Initiative Team Teaching Award, the American Philological Association Outreach Prize, and the Outstanding Teacher Award at USC.
 He also serves as a firefighter and emergency medical technician in New York and is currently the Rescue Captain with the Bedford Fire Department.

 Professor Meineck teaches ancient drama, ancient theatre production, classical literature and mythology, ancient war and society, global literature, theatre history, Shakespeare, cognitive theory as applied to ancient studies and drama, dramaturgy, directing, acting, arts administration, and applied theatre.